Twenty-Second Sunday after Trinity – Thursday

-Such a person earnestly desires to serve God with holy works as the fruit and evidence of saving faith but believes that, in order to do this, he must abstain from certain things, though God has not forbidden them, and that he must by all means do certain things, though God has not commanded them.
+Such a person earnestly desires to serve God with holy works as the fruit and evidence of saving faith, but believes that, in order to do this, he must abstain from certain things, though God has not forbidden them, and that he must by all means do certain things, though God has not commanded them.
 Such opinions are not in accord with God’s Word and need to be addressed by Christian brethren who are aware of them in loving, patient, longsuffering admonition.
-The errors are not merely to be tolerated in the guise of false love, but are to be identified, refuted and corrected “in the spirit of meekness” (Galatians 6:1).
-The “weak in faith” is not to be callously and precipitously excluded from the fellowship but is to be “admonished as a brother” (II Thessalonians 3:15; cf. Matthew 18:15-17a) as long as he is willing to hear and to heed the Word of God.
+The errors are not merely to be tolerated in the guise of false love, but are to be identified, refuted, and corrected “in the spirit of meekness” (Galatians 6:1).
+The “weak in faith” are not to be callously and precipitously excluded from the fellowship, but we are to “admonish him as a brother” (II Thessalonians 3:15; cf. Matthew 18:15-17), as long as he is willing to hear and to heed the Word of God.

-However, one who is unwilling to receive instruction and correction and sets himself against the Word and will of God is NOT a “weak” Christian.
-He is “proud, knowing nothing” (I Timothy 6:4) and must be dealt with thenceforth no longer as a brother who is merely “weak in faith” but as an enemy of the truth from whom we should “withdraw [ourselves]” (v.
-5) lest we be ensnared by his error.
+However, one who is unwilling to receive instruction and correction and sets himself against the Word and will of God, is NOT a “weak” Christian.
+He is “proud, knowing nothing” (I Timothy 6:4) and must be dealt with thenceforth no longer as a brother who is merely “weak in faith” but as an enemy of the truth, from whom we should “withdraw [ourselves]” (I Timothy 6:5), lest we be ensnared by his error.

 Dear Christian souls, “weak in faith,” may be found still today, who err in such matters as “meat and drink” (Romans 14:17); for whatsoever God has not forbidden must not be condemned, and the use of it dare not hinder us in the service of God; and whatsoever God has not commanded is of no value in the sight of God, and the doing of it cannot be of assistance to us in serving God.
-May He graciously preserve us steadfast in His Word and faith unto our end and ever willing in meekness to instruct, admonish and edify weak brethren to the same blessed end for Jesus’ sake.
+May He graciously preserve us steadfast in His Word and faith unto our end, and ever willingly, in meekness, instruct, admonish, and edify weak brethren to the same blessed end for Jesus’ sake.

 Spirit of life, of love and peace, unite our hearts, our joy increase; Thy gracious help supply.